-Pressure to provide more housing has been a common feature of virtually all development plan work in the region for many years, with long, drawn out Core Strategy / Local Plan Examinations seeking a resolution of matters such as 'objectively assessed need', the five year housing land supply, and the Duty to Co-operate.
+Pressure to provide more housing has been a common feature of virtually all development plan work in the region for many years, with long, drawn out Core Strategy / Local Plan Examinations seeking a resolution of matters such as 'objectively assessed need', the five year housing land supply, and the Duty to Cooperate.
 Added to this, in many areas, has been the separate and continuing need for new 'affordable' housing - an issue brought into sharp focus by former South West MP, Lord Matthew Taylor in his 'Review of the Rural Economy and Affordable Housing' published in 2008.

-Particular major housing development initiatives include two 'New Settlements' on sites allocated originally in the Devon Structure Plan - at Cranbrook,( 8,000 new homes) east of Exeter and a key element of the 'Exeter & East Devon Growth Point' (see below) ; and at Sherford, east of Plymouth (5,500 new homes) .Other on-going schemes include 'Clay Country' - an Eco Town scheme designed to regenerate an area of redundant china clay quarries north of St Austell ; the Seldown Eco-Village on a brownfield site close to the centre of Poole; and Crest Nicholson's Tadpole Garden Village on the northern edge of Swindon (1,300 new homes).
+Particular major housing development initiatives include two 'New Settlements 'on sites allocated originally in the Devon Structure Plan - at Cranbrook,(8,000 new homes) east of Exeter and a key element of the 'Exeter & East Devon Growth Point '(see below); and at Sherford, east of Plymouth (5,500 new homes).
+Other on-going schemes include 'Clay Country - 'an Eco Town scheme designed to regenerate an area of redundant china clay quarries north of St Austell; the Duchy of Cornwall's Nansledan 218 hectare urban extension to Newquay, Cornwall; Seldown Eco-Village on a brownfield site close to the centre of Poole; and Crest Nicholson's Tadpole Garden Village on the northern edge of Swindon (1,300 new homes).